 While using water is a classic free tactic that you can try, it does not guarantee a completely dustless environment.
 Using water also adds time to the project as the thinset has to soak and then the area has to dry before laying down new tile.

 If you are going with either an electric chipping hammer or a grinder due to their speed and ease of use, then pairing them up with the very best dust commander components of the DustRam® System will elevate your work.

 Though you can purchase the DustRam® attachment for electric chipping hammers on its own, only DustRam® System partner contractors can purchase a full DustRam® System for removal services.
-If you are looking to get some work done in your house and would like to hire a contractor who offers this dust-free service, then go here to find a certified contractor near you.
-Most if not all will have a very high BBB rating.
+If you are looking to get some work done in your house and would like to hire a certified DustRam® contractor who offers this dust-free service, then visit contact us for more information.
+Most if not all will have a high BBB rating.

 Just like that saying, “there is more than one way to skin a cat,” there is more than one way to remove thinset.
 The methods laid out here are the most commonly recommended and used by professional home improvement contractors and DIYers alike.

 If you are starting out with a thinset removal project and you are struggling to figure out how to remove thinset, feel free to try one or all of them or hire a certified DustRam® System Contractor to handle it for you without the mess.